• Menu

 Border Collies may also be better left to people who have previous experience of dog training.
 For the uninitiated dog parent, it is rather like jumping in at the deep end!

 Rough Collies are the slightly easier pet.
 They are better suited to households with children too.
-Border Collies are more likely to try and herd up young children, which sounds entertaining, but it actually a surefire recipe for misunderstandings and painful nips.
+Border Collies are more likely to try and herd up young children.
+This might sound entertaining, but it is actually a surefire recipe for misunderstandings and painful nips.

-However, Rough Collies do need more grooming, and may be more prone to barking at strangers.
+However, Rough Collies do need more grooming.
+They may also be more prone to barking at strangers.

 Rough Collie Or Border Collie?